Andy4002/SIM7600GH-4G-DONGLE/AutomatedDongleSetup_V3.md

   nameserver 1.1.1.1
   ```

   (and file should be locked).
 * `ping -I wwan0 8.8.8.8 -c3` → should reply.
-* After dongle unplug + replug, `sudo journalctl -u qmi-autoconnect-handler.service -n 200` and `/var/log/qmi-autoconnect.log` should show the handler re-run and re-establish the session without reboot.
+* After dongle re-plug, check `sudo journalctl -u qmi-autoconnect-handler.service -n 200` and `/var/log/qmi-autoconnect.log` for successful re-run and DHCP lease lines.

 ---

-### Troubleshooting (most common failures, with commands to run)
+# Troubleshooting (most common failures, with commands to run)

-If anything fails, gather these diagnostics and paste them when asking for help:
+If anything fails, run these diagnostics and paste them if you need help:

 ```bash
 sudo journalctl -u qmi-autoconnect-handler.service --no-pager -n 200